The Odds of Playing in the NBA.

 Lets just say you better have a backup plan.

-HoopsVibe's Very Quick Call: Reality's a b*tch.
-Only 3 out of 10,000 high school basketball players go pro.
+HoopsVibe’s Very Quick Call: Only 3 out of 10,000 high school basketball players go pro.

-Here's a peak inside exactly what the odds are of playing professional basketball and may we suggest staying awake in math class just incase your crossover dribble doesn't prove to be quite as lethal as you thought.
+Here’s a peak inside exactly what the odds are of playing professional basketball.
+We suggest staying awake in math class just incase your crossover dribble doesn’t prove to be quite as lethal as you thought.